 Poems have also appeared many times in The Scotsman and The Herald.

-Some of her poems are studied in schools in Scotland, as well as on a course at the University of Mainz, Germany, and schools in South Africa and England.
+Some of her poems are studied in schools in Scotland, England, Australia, and South Africa.

-Some poems have been translated into German and Spanish (in Mexico).
+Poems have been translated into German and Spanish.

 POEMS FOR CHILDREN & TEENS appear in